ryanmcdermott/clean-code-javascript/README.md

 ### Avoid Side Effects (part 2)

+In JavaScript, some values are unchangeable (immutable) and some are changeable (mutable).
+Objects and arrays are two kinds of mutable values so it's important to handle them carefully when they're passed as parameters to a function.
+A JavaScript function can change an object's properties or alter the contents of an array which could easily cause bugs elsewhere.

-In JavaScript, primitives are passed by value and objects/arrays are passed by reference.
-In the case of objects and arrays, if your function makes a change in a shopping cart array, for example, by adding an item to purchase, then any other function that uses that `cart` array will be affected by this addition.
-That may be great, however it can be bad too.
-Let's imagine a bad
+Suppose there's a function that accepts an array parameter representing a shopping cart.
+If the function makes a change in that shopping cart array
+- by adding an item to purchase, for example - then any other function that uses that same `cart` array will be affected by this addition.
+That may be great, however it could also be bad.
+Let's imagine a bad situation:
-situation:

 The user clicks the "Purchase" button which calls a `purchase` function that spawns a network request and sends the `cart` array to the server.
 Because of a bad network connection, the `purchase` function has to keep retrying the request.
-Now, what if in the meantime the user accidentally clicks "Add to Cart" button on an item they don't actually want before the network request begins?
+Now, what if in the meantime the user accidentally clicks an "Add to Cart" button on an item they don't actually want before the network request begins?
-If that happens and the network request begins, then that purchase function will send the accidentally added item because it has a reference to a shopping cart array that the `addItemToCart` function modified by adding an unwanted item.
+If that happens and the network request begins, then that purchase function will send the accidentally added item because the `cart` array was modified.

-A great solution would be for the `addItemToCart` to always clone the `cart`, edit it, and return the clone.
-This ensures that no other functions that are holding onto a reference of the shopping cart will be affected by any changes.
+A great solution would be for the `addItemToCart` function to always clone the `cart`, edit it, and return the clone.
+This would ensure that functions that are still using the old shopping cart wouldn't be affected by the changes.

 Two caveats to mention to this approach: